 Here are seven surprisingly germy kitchen items you never think to clean.

 Using your shirt sleeve to open a bathroom door

-Creating a block between a germy door handle and your hands is a good idea, but your own shirt sleeve isn’t idea, says Jessica Pettit with statefoodsafety.com.
+Creating a block between a germy door handle and your hands is a good idea, but using your own shirt sleeve isn’t the way to do it, says Jessica Pettit with statefoodsafety.com.
 “Using your own clothing, such as a shirt sleeve, to open doors doesn’t actually help you avoid germs, because any bacteria that are on the door handle will just move to your clothing,” she says.
 “It can hold on to pathogens easily, and the moment your hands brush against the clothing, they will become contaminated.”
 Your best bet is to use something disposable, like a paper towel, she adds.

 Pressing elevator buttons with your knuckle

-Can you guess the 11 public places with the most germs?
+Can you guess which public places have the most germs?